IliasIhadian/Bachelorthesis/README.md

 # My Bachelorthesis

 In this README.md, you will find general information about my algorithm.
 Enjoy!
+U will find the the written bachelorthesis in ba.pdf.

 ## Getting started